tkhobbes43/weather-dashboard/README.md

 # Weather-Dashboard

 I want to create a weather dashboard that will use third-party APIs, OpenWeather One Call API, to be specific, to access their data and functionality so that I can retrieve weather data for cities of my choosing.
 This app will run in the browser and feature dynamically updated HTML, and CSS.
-It will also be powered by Moment.js and jQuery and styled by Google Fonts and Bootstrap.
+It will also be powered by jQuery and styled by Google Fonts and Bootstrap.
 This app will be a nice way to wrap up everything I have learned so far with the addition of retrieving and manipulating data from a third-party API to make a super useful app.

 ## Acceptance Criteria